A Micro-Ellipsoid Model for Wet Porous Materials Rendering

-Several works represent the wet materials with surface models, including Lekner and Dorf~\shortcite{Lekner:88} and Bajo et al.~\shortcite{bajo2021physically}, where the former is based on Angstrom's model~\shortcite{Anders1925}, and the latter further improves the model by Lekner et al.~\shortcite{Lekner:88}.
-The other real-time surface models~\cite{Hnat2006, Merillou2000, Jianye2006} introduce a cylinder-like shape for holes and apply intrinsic roughness on the hole surfaces.
+In the third category, several studies represent wet materials using surface-based models, including Lekner and Dorf~\shortcite{Lekner:88} and Bajo et al.~\shortcite{bajo2021physically}.
+The former is based on Angstrom's model~\shortcite{Anders1925}, while the latter improves upon Lekner et al.'s model~\shortcite{Lekner:88}.
+Other real-time surface models~\cite{Hnat2006, Merillou2000, Jianye2006} introduce a cylindrical shape for holes and apply intrinsic roughness to the hole surfaces.
 These approaches are lightweight and practical.
-However, these methods have difficulty matching the real-world effects closely.
-As pointed out by Twomey et al.~\shortcite{Twomey:86}, when applying different liquids to the powdered materials, a minor refractive index difference (water and benzene on the wet sand \cite{Craig1983}) can lead to significantly different appearances, which surface models cannot accurately capture.
+However, they struggle to closely match real-world effects.
+As pointed out by Twomey et al.~\shortcite{Twomey:86}, even a minor refractive index (IOR) difference (e.g., water vs. benzene on wet sand~\cite{Craig1983}) can cause significantly different appearances, which surface models cannot accurately capture.
 More recently, d'Eon proposed several shading models~\cite{d2021analytic, d_Eon_VMF} to describe porous, diffuse-like BRDFs.
 While these models provide analytic solutions for porous materials, they do not account for the saturation effect.
 Lucas et al. \shortcite{Lucas2023, lucas2024fully} model porous layers, such as dust or dirt, where grains are distributed on a surface.
 In contrast, our work models porous materials, such as sand or walls, where particles are distributed throughout the volume.